 Owning a car is different than owning a home.
 A home will generally hold (or increase) its value, while a car will almost always lose its value the longer you own it.
 When you owe more money on the asset than it’s worth, that’s called being “upside down” or “underwater.”
 And one of the things people often find themselves saying when they’re in debt is “I owe more than my car is worth.”

 If that applies to you, then you’ve got some tough decisions to make.
 But the good news is, there is hope!
-Thankfully there are several strategies you can implement when your car’s loan is more than the car’s value:
+You can start by using ReadyForZero to get an overview of your debt picture.
+And thankfully there are several strategies (see below) you can implement when your car’s loan is more than the car’s value:

 How to Get Out of an Upside Down Car Loan